premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 - The mkdir command is used for creating a directory.
   - Example:
   `# mkdir filename`
-- The rmdir command is used for remove directory
+- The rmdir command is used to remove the directory.
   - Example:
   `#rmdir filename`